The Miniature Artists of America

 Miniature Artists of America, the first national society to honor outstanding practitioners of American miniature art, was founded in Clearwater, Florida, in 1985.
 In addition to recognizing leading contemporary miniaturists, its purpose is to broaden public understanding and appreciation of this ancient art form.

 An invitational organization, MAA accepts no more than ten artists each year into its ranks as Signature Members.
 The Jury of Admission selects candidates from artists who have been admitted to at least eight competitive shows staged by major nonprofit miniature societies in the United States within the previous five years and who have received awards from these shows.
 The Jury may also invite other outstanding professionals who work "in little" but who may not be associated with a particular miniature art society.
 However, they must be nominated by three Signature Members and submit at least five works for review by the Jury.
+The Society recognizes the best practitioners of miniature art being exhibited in America.
+As such, the Membership is not limited to American artists.

 In many of the world's civilizations there was a fascination with creating in small scale.
 Ancient Greeks adorned their walls with small murals while coins and rings often bore engraved portraits.
 In Persia, the shahs maintained the best artists of the day to paint the court and illustrate copies of the Koran and other great books, both religious and secular.
 Monks in the Middle Ages embellished manuscripts with delicate illuminations and bordered them with a red lead pigment called 'minium' from which the word 'miniature' later evolved.